enochloy/analyzing-covid-19/README.md

 - ETL and data analysis were conducted using SQL, followed by visualization using Tableau.
 - View my [Tableau dashboard](https://public.tableau.com/app/profile/loy.xueheng.enoch/viz/VisualizingCOVID-19_16932999790630/Dashboard?publish=yes).

+### Insights
+1. Year 2022 had the most COVID cases (444 million), followed by 2021 (203 mil).
+In comparison, 2021 saw the most deaths (3.5 million) compared to 2022 (1.2 million).
+This shows that the world is better equiped to handle COVID.
+2. There has been a spike in COVID cases in December and January for both 2021 and 2022.
+We may see the same for 2023.
+3. South America has the highest vaccination per capita (1.9) yet they have the highest death per capita (0.0031).
+Asia has the lowest cases and deaths per capita compared to other continents.
+4. Cyprus has the highest percentage of population infected at 73.8% (including reinfections).
+5. Yemen has the highest death probability if infected at ~18%, a stark difference from the second highest country Sudan at 7.9%.
+6. Peru, Bulgaria, and Bosnia and Herzegovina suffered the highest death as a proportion of their population at 0.65%, 0.57% and 0.51% respectively.

 ### Data Dictionary
 `covid_vaccinations`:
 | Feature                               | Type             | Description                                                                                                                                                      |